Do I need to clean my chimney if I don’t use my fireplace?

 4. Evidence of Animal Nests or Droppings

 When you have a dirty chimney, it becomes an attractive place for animals to nest.
 If you see evidence of animal nests or droppings in your chimney, it’s time to call a professional to clean it out.
+They can also tell you what repairs you might need to fix the damage those critters did to your home.

 5. Your Fireplace Is Not Drawing Well